 Thailand is a very welcoming country, and the Thais themselves are generally very forgiving and laid-back.
 Historically, Thailand was called Siam.
 Informality and general friendliness in relationships of all age, economic and social groups characterize the Thai culture and people.
 Thai people are often incredibly friendly, and many do smile at you on the street.
 Thais are an extremely tolerant and forgiving people blessed with an easygoing approach to life, visitors would do well to observe proper social customs to avoid embarrassment and misunderstanding.

 Always check appropriate visa requirements for your nationality.
-Passport holders from over 40 countries are not required to obtain a visa before entering Thailand for vacation and will be permitted to stay in the Kingdom up to 30 days on each visit.
-Visa or visa exempt is stamped on to your passport upon arrival at the border control in Thailand.
-If you do need a visa, or plan to stay longer than 30 days, you can usually easily obtain a 60 or 90 day visa at most Thai embassies and consulates.
+Passport holders from over 40 countries are not required to obtain a visa to Thailand before entering country for a vacation and will be permitted to stay in the Kingdom up to 30 days on each visit.
+Thailand visa or visa exempt is stamped on to your passport upon arrival at the border control.
+If you do need a visa to Thailand, or plan to stay longer than 30 days, you can usually easily obtain a 60 or 90 day visa at most Thai embassies and consulates.
 This can usually be done by mail if there’s no consulate in your city.
 Please note that when you are visiting Thailand for vacation, you are a tourist.
 A tourists are not allowed to work or conduct business in Thailand.

 Thai people have a heightened sense of their personal image and believe strongly in the saving of face.
 They will go to great lengths to avoid confrontation and endeavor not to embarrass either themselves or other people.
 Thais do not traditionally shake hands, instead the “wai” is the usual greeting.